Projects

 - Space: Parent space (required, auto-assigned)

-- Workspace: Parent workspace (auto-fetched from space)
+- Workspace: Parent workspace (auto-populated from the parent space)

 - Status: Project status (default: Backlog)